Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_24.mp3"></audio>

-A | Is he from France?
+A:  Is he from France?
-B | Yes, he is.
+B:  Yes, he is.
 No, he isn’t.
-A | Is she from Turkey?
+A:  Is she from Turkey?
-B | Yes, she is.
+B:  Yes, she is.
 No, she isn’t.
-A | Is it good?
+A:  Is it good?
-B | Yes, it is.
+B:  Yes, it is.
 No, it isn't.